 https://lcag.site/alumni-list

-If you’re an alumni and have memories and/or photos of your time at The Cardinal, we want to hear about it!
+If you’re an alum and have memories and/or photos of your time at The Cardinal, we want to hear about it!
 To find out more, go to:

 https://lcag.site/2026/04/14/memories/